 SUMMARY: EPA is approving a State Implementation Plan (SIP) revision submitted by the state of Missouri.
-This revision to the state's construction permits rule exempts incinerators used for the on-site noncommercial incineration of dead animals from the construction permit requirements.
-We are approving this revision to ensure consistency between the state and Federally-approved rules, and to ensure Federal enforceability of the state's revised rule.
+This revision pertains to the state's compliance monitoring usage rule.
+This revision corrects a reference in the rule so that Federal monitoring methods are now acceptable as a means to demonstrate compliance.
+This revision will ensure consistency between the state and Federally-approved rules, and ensure Federal enforceability of the state's revised rule.